 State Agency Debt is secured by revenues generated from the use of bond proceeds or the assets of the agency issuing the bonds.
 The debt is not a general obligation of the State nor does the State provide security for the debt in any other manner, i.e., by appropriations, guarantees, or moral obligation pledges.
-The State has, however, appropriated funds to subsidize the interest rate to the borrower in the case of much of the AHFC debt listed as State Agency Debt in Table 1.1.
+The State has, however, in the past appropriated funds to subsidize the interest rate to the underlying borrowers in the case of certain AHFC debt listed as State Agency Debt in Table 1.1.

-Nevertheless, if default threatened on any such State Agency Debt, there is some possibility the State would provide relief.
-The ties between these agencies and the State -- such as their statutory origin and authority, subjection to the executive budget act and State contracting procedures, cabinet membership on boards, legislative approval of bond issuance, and, most fundamentally, achievement of their missions as a political goal of the State -- may mean that the State has or will take responsibility for such debt even though it has no legal liability.
-A default on any State Agency Debt would probably affect ratings and interest costs on all State and State Agency and certain municipal debt.
+Nevertheless, if default is threatened on any such State Agency Debt, there is some possibility the State would provide relief.
+The ties between these agencies and the State -- such as their statutory origin and authority, subjection to the executive budget act and State contracting procedures, cabinet membership on boards, legislative approval of bond issuance, and, most fundamentally, achievement of their missions as a political goal of the State -- may mean that the State would consider providing support for such debt even though it has no legal requirement to do so.
+A default on any State Agency Debt may affect interest costs on unrelated State and State Agency and certain municipal debt.

-The exception to the expectation of State response in the event of a default is the Tobacco Settlement Asset Backed Bonds issued by the Northern Tobacco Securitization Corporation.
+The exception to any expectation of State response, in the event of a default, is the Tobacco Settlement Asset Backed Bonds issued by the Northern Tobacco Securitization Corporation.
 These bonds were deliberately structured without any implication of State support to divest the State of a portion of its position with the settlement.
 Investors in these bonds have received a commensurately higher yield than for other types of State Agency Debt.

-At June 30, 2011, State Agency Debt was \$818.1 million, as shown on Table 1.1.
+At June 30, 2013, State Agency Debt was \$543.3 million, as shown on Table 1.1.